XSploit-Team/Hackbox-Installation/README.md

 - Default keyboard changed to danish windows keyboard
 - Time changed to match the danish timezone

+If you find yourself downloading tools that is often used in CTF's but not installed by default, let us know and then we will add it to our kali image.

 If you don't want these changes, this guide will still be valid if you download the [official kali linux vmware image](https://www.kali.org/get-kali/#kali-virtual-machines).

 ## How to install